Payments startup Dwolla raises $6.85M more, debuts Access API

 Buzzvil acquires Slidejoy for a lockscreen ad consolidation

-Some news today from Dwolla, the startup that competes with banks (but has also sometimes worked with them) to provide payments and money transfers with reduced fees by way of more efficient software.
+Some news today from Dwolla, the startup that competes with banks (but also works with them) to provide payments and money transfers with reduced fees by way of more efficient software.
 The company has raised another round of funding of $6.85 million, and at the same time it’s announcing the relaunch of its white-label API, which it is now calling Access API.

 The funding round was led by previous investor Union Square Ventures and new investor Foundry Group, with participation also from Next Level Ventures, Ludlow Ventures, High Alpha, Firebrand Ventures, and Detroit Venture Partners.